 With an organic waste collection program, Bellingham residents put their organic waste in a separate, 60-gallon green bin with a yellow lid through SSC’s FoodPlus! program.
 The organic waste is then taken to Green Earth Technology in Whatcom County where it is composted into a nutrient-rich soil amendment that helps plants grow.

-Starting in early 2025, organic waste collection will be required as a minimum service for all single-family residential customers in Bellingham.
-This means that all Bellingham residents living in buildings with four units or less will receive this service if they do not already.
-For those new to the program, a monthly fee will be added to their garbage bills (check with SSC for rates).
+Starting in early 2025, organic waste collection will be added as a standard service for all single-family residential customers in Bellingham.
+This means that all Bellingham residents living on lots with four units or less will receive this service if they do not already.
+For those new to the program, a monthly fee will be added to their garbage bills (~$13.69 per month).
 SSC picks up organic waste every other week.
 More than 40% of Bellingham SSC customers already voluntarily participate in the FoodPlus! program year-round and will not notice any change in their service.

 Many SSC customers who participate in the FoodPlus! service find that they are able to reduce their garbage collection frequency, since much of their waste can be diverted into their new FoodPlus! bin.
 Reducing garbage collection frequency can help offset the cost of the FoodPlus! service.
-Find examples of what these cost savings could look like in different collection scenarios.
-Please contact SSC to discuss changes to collection frequency.
+Find examples of what these cost savings could look like in different collection scenarios below (please note that taxes are not included in the calculations).

 Organic waste collection reduces the amount of organic material that ends up in landfills that could otherwise be composted into a beneficial product.
 Organic waste collection results in fewer garbage pick-ups each month and reduces climate emissions.